Chart Color Schemes

 The educational profile of Mountain Creek exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Mountain Creek trail regional benchmarks show that 25.0% of residents aged 15+ hold university degrees, compared to 30.4% nationally.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 17.9%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 40.4% of residents aged 15+ holding such qualifications - advanced diplomas make up 12.7% while certificates account for 27.7%.
+Mountain Creek trail regional benchmarks indicate that 25.0% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
+This difference suggests potential for educational development and skill enhancement.
+Bachelor degrees are most common at 17.9%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.7%).
+Vocational credentials are prominent, with 40.4% of residents aged 15 and above holding them – advanced diplomas at 12.7% and certificates at 27.7%.

 Frequently Asked Questions - Education